ShouryaDimri/Spotty/README.md

    - Connect your GitHub repository to Vercel
    - Set environment variables as described in [DEPLOYMENT.md](DEPLOYMENT.md)
    - Deploy!
+   - Your app will be available at: https://spotty-kohl.vercel.app

 2. **Backend Deployment:**
    - Connect your GitHub repository to Vercel